Blackheath Primary School – Risk Assessment Form

 The school is consistent in its approach to the management of suspected and confirmed cases of coronavirus.

-The Headteacher’s or SBM is informed by pupils’ parents when pupils return to school after having coronavirus.
+The Headteacher’s or SBM is informed by pupils’ parents immediately once a pupil has tested positive for coronavirus.

 The SBM monitors the cleaning standards of school cleaning contractors and discusses any additional measures required with regards to managing the spread of coronavirus.